The arrival of a new baby makes a big difference to family life

 It is free and available to all families with children from birth to six years of age.

-Please note that a face to face consultation will not proceed if the parent / carer refuses without valid reason consistent with State Government requirements to wear a face covering when attending for a centre appointment.
+Please note that a face to face consultation will not proceed if the parent/carer refuses without valid reason consistent with State Government requirements to wear a face covering when attending a centre appointment (and social distancing of 1.5 meters cannot be maintained).
 In this situation, the client will be redirected to their General Practitioner.

 For a centre visit, please bring: